Frequently Asked Questions:

 a.
 Documentation of services performed (type and date) and demographic data

 b.
-Copy of the acceptable eligibility documentation (this applies only to students)
+Copy of the acceptable eligibility documentation (this applies to student and family member participants)

 c.
 If they are a family member, which eligible student they are related to